Maximal symplectic torus actions: Main results

 for any arbitrary point $p \in M$, and every $X, Y \in \mathfrak{t}$, where $X_M, Y_M \in \mathfrak{X}(M)$ are the corresponding vector fields on $M$.
 The bilinear form $\sigma$ is well defined by \cite[Lemma 2.1]{duistermaat_pelayo} (see also \cite[Lemme 2.1]{benoist} and \cite[Section 3]{ginzburg_symplectic_actions}).

-The second invariant is the (unique) maximal subtorus $T_h$ of $T$ which acts in a Hamiltonian fashion (see \cite[Lemma 3.6]{duistermaat_pelayo}).
+The \textbf{second invariant} in the Duistermaat-Pelayo classification is the (unique) maximal subtorus $T_h$ of $T$ which acts in a Hamiltonian fashion (see \cite[Lemma 3.6]{duistermaat_pelayo}).
 Its Lie subalgebra $\mathfrak{t}_h$ is contained in the kernel of the form $\sigma$, defined by

-The third invariant is the image $\Delta$ of a momentum map $\mu:M \rightarrow \mathfrak{t}_h^*$ that generates the Hamiltonian action of $T_h$ on $M$, where we choose $\mu$ such that the center of mass of its image is the origin.
-By \cite[Corollary 3.11]{duistermaat_pelayo}, the image $\Delta$ is a Delzant polytope.
+The \textbf{third invariant} in the Duistermaat-Pelayo classification is the image $\Delta \subset \mathfrak{t}_h^*$ of a momentum map $\mu:M \rightarrow \mathfrak{t}_h^*$ that generates the Hamiltonian action of $T_h$ on $M$, where we choose $\mu$ such that the center of mass of its image $\Delta$ is the origin.
+By \cite[Corollary 3.11]{duistermaat_pelayo}, the image $\Delta$ is a Delzant polytope. \\

-By Proposition \ref{maximal_is_coisotropic_theorem}, and \cite{duistermaat_pelayo}, every almost isotropy-maximal symplectic torus action has a well-defined bilinear form $\sigma$, a well-defined subtorus $T_h$ (and Lie subalgebra $\mathfrak{t}_h$), and a well-defined Delzant polytope $\Delta$. \\
+By Proposition \ref{maximal_is_coisotropic_proposition}, every almost isotropy-maximal symplectic $T$ action has coisotropic principal orbits.
+Hence, every almost isotropy-maximal symplectic $T$ action has well defined values for the six invariants, and in particular, well defined bilinear form $\sigma$, subtorus $T_h \subset T$, and Delzant polytope $\Delta \subset \mathfrak{t}_h^*$.

 To deduce a classification theorem for almost isotropy-maximal symplectic torus actions from Duistermaat and Pelayo's classification, we need to determine which symplectic torus actions with coisotropic principal orbits are almost isotropy-maximal.
-This is the content of the following lemma: \begin{lemma} Let $(M, \omega)$ be a symplectic manifold, equipped with a symplectic torus action with coisotropic principal orbits.
+This is the content of the following lemma, which we prove in Section \ref{lemma_proof_section}. \begin{lemma} Let $(M, \omega)$ be a symplectic manifold, equipped with a symplectic torus action with coisotropic principal orbits.
 Then the action is almost isotropy-maximal if and only if $\dim\mathfrak{t}_h \ge \dim\ker(\sigma) - 1$.
-Moreover, it is isotropy-maximal if and only if $\mathfrak{t}_h = \ker(\sigma)$. \end{lemma} We prove Lemma \ref{which_coisotropic_are_maximal_lemma} in Section \ref{lemma_proof_section}. \\
+Moreover, it is isotropy-maximal if and only if $\mathfrak{t}_h = \ker(\sigma)$. \end{lemma}